haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 the number of required iterations, a reference to a terminal to notify the users about the testing progress, ...

+If you want to write your own library, put here what the global values you need and update them after each iteration.

 ### Property and Testable
 Properties can be built from functions or propositions.
 `prop_reverse` above is a function.